VMware Database Management Essentials Release Notes

 What is Amazon RDS for VMware?

-Amazon Relational Database Service (RDS) on VMware lets you deploy managed databases in on-premises VMware environments by using the Amazon RDS technology enjoyed by hundreds of thousands of AWS customers.
-Amazon RDS provides cost-eﬃcient and resizable capacity while automating time-consuming administration tasks that include infrastructure provisioning, database setup, patching, and backups, freeing you to focus on your applications.
+Amazon Relational Database Service (RDS) on VMware enables you to deploy managed databases in on-premises VMware environments by using the Amazon RDS technology enjoyed by hundreds of thousands of AWS customers.
+Amazon RDS on VMware provides cost-eﬃcient and resizable capacity while automating time-consuming administration tasks that include infrastructure provisioning, database setup, patching, and backups, freeing you to focus on your applications.
 Amazon RDS on VMware brings many of these same beneﬁts to your on-premises deployments, making it easy to set up, operate, and scale databases in VMware vSphere private data centers.

 Amazon RDS on VMware allows you to utilize the same simple interface for managing databases in on-premises VMware environments as you would use in AWS.
 Amazon RDS on VMware supports Microsoft SQL Server, PostgreSQL, and MySQL databases.